codingMustache/codingMustache/README.md

 ## Joke of the Day

-I gave all my dead batteries away today, free of charge.
+I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+This mobile OS held the largest market share in 2012.
- 1. IBM
+ 1. Symbian
- 2. Apple
+ 2. Android
- 3. Microsoft
+ 3. iOS
- 4. Google
+ 4. BlackBerry

 <details>
   <summary>Answer</summary>
-  Apple
+  iOS
 </details>